Merrit/nyrna/README.md

 Unfortunately no. [CRIU](https://criu.org/) looks very promising to allow us to do this (on Linux), however it [does not currently support suspending GUI applications](https://criu.org/X_applications).

+## Troubleshooting

+If you use Microsoft Windows, issues are often resolved by running Nyrna as an administrator.

 ## Building

 See [BUILDING](BUILDING.md)